-- 10. For the purpose of attending the pupil's naturalization ceremony to become a United States citizen. - 11.
-For the purpose of participating in a cultural ceremony or event. - 12.
-Authorized at the discretion of a school administrator, as described in subdivision (c) of Section 48260. - B. A pupil absent from school under this section shall be allowed to complete all assignments and tests missed during the absence that can be reasonably provided and, upon satisfactory completion within a reasonable period of time, shall be given full credit therefor.
-The teacher of the class from which a pupil is absent shall determine which tests and assignments shall be reasonably equivalent to, but not necessarily identical to, the tests and assignments that the pupil missed during the absence. - For purposes of this section, attendance at religious retreats shall not exceed four hours per semester. - D. Absences pursuant to this section are deemed to be absences in computing average daily attendance and shall not generate state apportionment payments. - E. For purposes of this section, the following definitions apply: - 1.
-"Cultural" means relating to the habits, practices, beliefs, and traditions of a certain group of people. - 2.
+(c) of Section 48260.

+- B. A pupil absent from school under this section shall be allowed to complete all assignments and tests missed during the absence that can be reasonably provided and, upon satisfactory completion within a reasonable period of time, shall be given full credit therefor.
+The teacher of the class from which a pupil is absent shall determine which tests and assignments shall be reasonably equivalent to, but not necessarily identical to, the tests and assignments that the pupil missed during the absence. - C. For purposes of this section, attendance at religious retreats shall not exceed four hours per semester. - D. Absences pursuant to this section are deemed to be absences in computing average daily attendance

+- and shall not generate state apportionment payments. - E. For purposes of this section, the following definitions apply: - 1.
+A "civic or political event" includes, but is not limited to, voting, poll working, strikes, public commenting, candidate speeches, political or civic forums, and town halls. - "Cultural" means relating to the habits, practices, beliefs, and traditions of a certain group of people. - 3.
 "Immediate family" means the parent or guardian, brother or sister, grandparent, or any other relative living in the household of the pupil.
 [EC 48205, 48260]